 Save upto Rs 46,800in Tax under section 80 C

-NPS is a contribution based pension scheme that is launched by the Government of India with the objective of extending the old age retirement fund to all the citizens that opt for this scheme.
-It is regulated and managed by the PFRDA (Pension Fund Regulatory and Development Authority) regulates and manages this scheme.
+The National Pension Program (NPS) is a contribution-based pension scheme introduced by the Government of India with the goal of extending the old age retirement fund to all people who choose this scheme.
+The PFRDA (Pension Fund Regulatory and Development Authority) regulates and manages this scheme.

 Under National Pension Scheme, an individual can open two types of accounts, viz.
 TIER I and TIER II.

-It’s noteworthy that premature withdrawals are done in the form of repayable advances.
-One is also allowed to withdraw up to 50% of her/his contribution after completing 25 years of her/his service.
-These withdrawals will help the subscribers handle different events like critical illness, etc. that require urgent financial assistance.
+It is noteworthy that premature withdrawals are made in the form of repayable advances.
+In addition, one is also allowed to withdraw up to 50% of their contribution after completing 25 years of service.
+These withdrawals will help the subscribers handle different events, like critical illness, etc., that require urgent financial assistance.

 However, it’s important to understand that an NPS Tier II account can only be opened when one already has an active Tier I account.

 In a Tier II account, you need to contribute a minimum of Rs.
 1,000 every year.
 Moreover, there is no upper limit on the amount you can contribute yearly to such an account.

 |Withdrawals||Not permitted till the subscriber reaches 60 years of age||Permitted, and you can withdraw money whenever you want|